Octagon-simon/octaValidate-PHP/README.md

     )
 );
 ```
-Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/php/file.html) to learn more about validating a file input.
+Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/php/file.html) to learn more file validation rules.

 ## API METHODS

 ### STATUS

-You can invoke the **getStatus()** method anytime to check the number of validation errors on the form.
+Invoke the **getStatus()** method to return the number of validation errors on the form.

 ```php
 //require the library